cristobaltapia/sajou/docs/quickstart.rst

 Material and cross-section
 **************************

-For this example, the material consist of a steel, with an modulus of elasticity (MOE) equals to 200GPa.
+For this example, the material consist of a steel, with an modulus of elasticity (MOE) equals to 200 GPa.
-The cross-section of the beam is defined in a *general* way by giving both the area and moment of inertia as a tuple (see :meth:`model.Model.beam_section` to understand how to pass different parameters).
+The cross-section of the beam is defined in a *general* way by giving both the area and moment of inertia as a tuple (see :class:`sections.BeamSection` to understand how to pass different parameters).

 +----------+---------+-------+
 | Property | value   | units |